-Pending applications in search at the EPO decreased by 1 percent to about 111,600 in 2006, and pendency time in search decreased to about 18 months.
+Pending applications in search at the EPO increased by 11 percent to 124 000 in 2007, and pendency time in search increased to 19.5 months.

-The number of pending applications awaiting a request for examination by the applicant increased at the EPO to around 19,290 cases.
+The number of pending applications awaiting a request for examination by the applicant increased at the EPO to around 19 500 cases.

-In the JPO, the number of applications awaiting a request for examination, 1,805,194, is substantively higher than those in the EPO due to the period during which requests for examination can be filed.
-This is a 7.6 percent decrease for JPO since 2005.
+In the JPO, the number of applications awaiting a request for examination, more than 1.6 million, is substantively higher than those in the EPO due to the period during which requests for examination can be filed.
+Due to the reduction of the duration of this period in 2001, this decreased by 9 percent since 2006.

-The number of pending applications in examination increased at the EPO by 7 percent to about 304,100 in 2006, and the total pendency time in examination increased by 8 percent to about 44 months in 2006.
-The pendency time to first office action decreased by 9 percent to 23.8 months at the EPO.
+The number of pending applications in examination increased at the EPO by 5 percent to about 318 300 in 2007, and the total pendency time in examination increased by 1.4 month to about 45.3 months in 2007.
+The pendency time to first office action decreased by 1 month to 22.8 months at the EPO.

-In the JPO, the number of pending applications increased to 837,887, an increase of almost 11 percent over 2005.
-JPO's total pendency continues to be stable at 31.8 months.
-The JPO's pendency time to first office action was 25.6 months.
+In the JPO, the number of pending applications increased to 888 200, an increase of 6 percent over 2006.
+JPO's total pendency slightly increased to 32.4 months.
+The JPO's pendency time to first office action increased by 1 month to 26.7 months.

-The USPTO number of pending applications continues to increase.
-In 2006 there were 701,301 applications waiting to be examined, more than 16 percent more than in 2005.
-Total pendency at the USPTO rose slightly from 30.6 months in 2005 to 31.3 months.
-USPTO's pendency to first office action was 23.4 months.
+The USPTO number of pending applications also continues to increase.
+In 2007 there were 763 500 applications waiting to be examined, 9 percent more than in 2006.
+Total pendency at the USPTO rose slightly to 32 months, while pendency to first office action increased by 1.5 month to 24.9 months.

-Pendency time in opposition reduced at the EPO to 16.7 months in 2006.
+Pendency time in opposition increased at the EPO to 18.6 months in 2007.